mjbots/moteus/docs/reference.md

 ## `servo.max_power_W` ##

-The controller will limit the output power to this value.
-The value is defined relative to a PWM rate of 40kHz and is scaled linearly with respect to the PWM rate.
+If set, set the allowable maximum power to the lower of this and the factory board power profile.

+## `servo.override_board_max_power` ##

+If true, then `servo.max_power_W` is used as the power limit even if it is larger than the factory board power profile.

 ## `servo.pwm_rate_hz` ##